siladu/beku-timestamp/README.md

 export TEKU=$HOME/IdeaProjects/teku/build/install/teku/bin/teku
 ```

-## Run Teku
-Run the `startTeku.sh` script to generate the value for shanghaiTimestamp (a time in the future) and start the teku instance for the network.

 ## Run Besu
-Shortly afterwards, run the `startBesu.sh` script to start the besu instance for the network.
+Run the `startBesu.sh` script to start the besu instance for the network.

 There is a `debugBesu.sh` to enable debug mode.

+## Run Teku
+Run the `startTeku.sh` script.

 ## Cleanup
 Run `cleanup.sh` to clean artifacts of these scripts. besu and teku should not be running while this script is run.